openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

   Filter parameters to apply on returned resource types.
   This can be specified multiple times.
 It can be any of name, version or support_status

+``--long``
+  Show resource types with corresponding description of each resource type.

 .. _openstack_orchestration_resource_type_show: